nickmask/books-challenge-ui/README.md

 - How you think and solve problems.
 - How you communicate.

-What we expect that you learn from us:

-- How we work as a team.
-- Have a close look at some of the problems we face daily.

-## Considerations

-- We won't limit your choice of tools or libraries.
-But make choices that suits your needs.
-There's no need to use a bazooka to kill an ant but the point of the challenge is to evaluate your skills.

 ## Instructions

 Consider the ficticious company "Books on Tap" that sells books online.
-We created a very simple api where you can query and create books.
+We have created a very simple api where you can query books.

 Api url and docs - https://booksontap.azurewebsites.net/

-We have built a simple project based on Create-React-App for ease of development and not having to worry about configs.
+We have built a simple project based on Create-React-App for you to use to get started.
 Feel free to create your own project structure if you so please.

 You can start by cloning this repo to your machine.

+There are no time limits although we recommend spending around 3 hours creating your solution.

-**When you are done, please send us back the source and any other items in a zip file.**
+**When you are done, either send us back the source and any other items in a zip file or send us a link to your repo.**

-### Tasks:

-- Query api to retrieve books and list them
-- When clicking in one of the listed books, should navigate to a page where it can be seen more details of the book - for example if book is available or not and who is the author.

-Feel free to build the UI however you please.
+#### Task

+You have been asked to create a website that markets and sells books.

+- Visitors to the site should see a well presented list of the available books.
+You can choose how much information to display for each item in the list.
+- They should be able select an individual book.
+This action should navigate them to a page containing more details on the book.
+- The book details page should show whether the book is available to buy and any extra details that you think are relevant.

+##### Extra marks

+- Add a shopping basket to the site and an "Add to basket" button on the book details page(s).
+- The visitor should be able to add and remove books from this basket.
+- Reasonable rules must be followed when adding items to the basket.
+For example, you cannot add more books than there are stock.
+- The site must work nicely on various screen sizes.

 Extra points for creativity ✨